mathieutu/php-project-launcher/README.md

   init               Install the docker files to set the services.
-Can be used with project name in parameter. up | u             Run the project services (run the proxy if not already launched). down | d           Stop and remove the project services. reload | rl        Down and up the project services. open | o           Open project in web browser. database | db      Show the env variables and the database connection information.
+Can be used with project name in parameter. up | u             Run the project services (run the proxy if not already launched). down | d           Stop and remove the project services. reload | rl        Down and up the project services (with image rebuild). open | o           Open project in web browser. database | db      Show the env variables and the database connection information.
-  ports | p          List private -> public binding ports.
-Can be used with service name in parameter. artisan | a        Execute Laravel Artisan in web service (with access to DB). console | sf       Execute Symfony Console in web service (with access to DB). composer | c       Execute Composer in web service (with proper version of php). yarn | y           Execute Yarn in project (with Node v10, linux environment). bash | sh          Open a bash console in web service. inspect | i        Show the docker configuration for a service. logs               View output from services. ps                 List services.
+  artisan | a        Execute Laravel Artisan in the web service (with access to DB). console | sf       Execute Symfony Console in the web service (with access to DB). composer | c       Execute Composer in the web service (with proper version of php). yarn | y           Execute Yarn in the web service. bash | sh          Open a bash console in the web service. exec | e           Execute a command in the web service. inspect | i        Show the docker configuration for a service. logs               View output from services. ps                 List services.
   *                  Fallback on docker-compose binary.
 ```

 *Tip: By adding `./vendor/bin/` to your path, you will be able to directly type `ppl` instead of `./vendor/bin/ppl`.
 And it will be useful for all the composer binaries, like `phpunit`!
 For that, you just have to add `export PATH=./vendor/bin:$PATH` to your .bashrc, or .zshrc file.*